ResearchComputing/Documentation/docs/faq.md

 ### Why do I get an 'LMOD' error when I try to load Slurm?

-The slurm/summit module environment can not be loaded from compile or compute nodes.
-It should only be loaded from login nodes when attempting to switch between Blanca and Summit enviornments.
+The slurm/alpine module environment cannot be loaded from compile or compute nodes.
+It should only be loaded from login nodes when attempting to switch between Blanca and Alpine enviornments.
 This error can be disregarded, as no harm is done.

 ### How do I install my own python library?